Skip to content

 Required readings

-For the section to prepare, see the detailed Syllabus on Teams.
+For the chapters to be studied see the detailed Syllabus published on Teams.

-2. Italian Civil Code, update to 2025, including the main special laws of interest for the lecture course (i.e. Zanichelli, editor De Nova; alternatively ed.
+2. Civil Code, updated to 2025, accompanied by the main special laws (e.g. ed.
+Zanichelli, edited by De Nova, no need for the edition with CD and/or tax appendix; alternatively ed.
 Hoepli, 2025).

 Supplementary readings